-EMPLOYEE OUALIFICATIONS
+EMPLOYEE QUALIFICATIONS

 NSCS's full-time and part-time staff will meet or exceed qualifications required by state law.
 Instructional staff shall be Highly Qualified certified teachers as required by Idaho Code Section 33-5205(3) (g).
-The Head of School, Elementary and Secondary Administrators will be certified as administrators.
+The Elementary, Secondary and Academic Administrators will be certified as administrators.
 Staff will be required to possess personal characteristics, knowledge, and experience consistent with the philosophy, mission, and expectations of NSCS as outlined within the Charter.
 Staff must comply with the professional codes and standards approved by the State Board of Education, including standards for ethics or conduct as required by Idaho Code Section 33-5204A(1).
-The Head of School will make recommendations to the Board of Directors for approval of instructional staff.
+The Elementary and Secondary Administrators(s) will make recommendations to the Board of Directors for approval of instructional staff.